 Nigeria’s economic potential is constrained by many structural issues, including inadequate infrastructure, tariff and non-tariff barriers to trade, obstacles to investment, lack of confidence in currency valuation, and limited foreign exchange capacity.

 Sustained broad-based economic growth and poverty reduction are critical to its economic stability.
 USAID supports the Government's poverty alleviation efforts to improve agricultural productivity and expand jobs in rural areas.
 It also works to improve market access, increase the country's energy supply, reduce obstacles to trade, and expand access to clean water.
 We help develop a policy environment for small businesses and expand access to market-driven vocational and technical training linked with private sector employment opportunities.
 U.S. assistance also focuses on expanding access to commercial financial services, including microfinance.

 Trade and Regulatory Reform

-USAID is supporting customs regulation and policy reform to encourage internal and external trade, encouraging the use of U.S. African Growth and Opportunity Act incentives for trade with the United States, and developing private sector capacity to meet international trade and export standards.
+We support customs regulation and policy reform to encourage internal and external trade, encouraging the use of U.S. African Growth and Opportunity Act incentives for trade with the United States, and developing private sector capacity to meet international trade and export standards.

 Nigeria’s economic growth is also constrained by insufficient electricity generation capacity, which results in a lack of a reliable and affordable supply of power.
 At the same time, Nigeria flares considerable amounts of associated gas, a by-product of offshore crude oil extraction.
 Flaring generates significant greenhouse gas emissions and wastes a considerable amount of energy.
-To reduce gas flaring and increase generation of clean energy generally through greater private sector participation, USAID is supporting the Government of Nigeria’s efforts to better manage the sector.
+To reduce gas flaring and increase generation of clean energy generally through greater private sector participation, we support the Government of Nigeria’s efforts to better manage the sector.